By Steve Dwyer

 Volunteering In Her Blood

 It’s no surprise the Whelan choose to volunteer for the BABA selection process.
 Outside of this industry, her passion happens to be rooted in volunteerism.
-She sits on a board for a non-profit that she started up herself.
-She adds: “Put good out into this world and good comes back—a small bit of help exponentially helps the community.”
-The non-profit group, ACE Family Foundation, “helps people where, say a family member is sick, we will help pay for costs not covered by health insurance.”
+She sits on a board for a non-profit that she assisted getting started up with her family.
+She adds: “Put good out into this world and good comes back to the world amplified—a small bit of help exponentially helps the community.”
+The non-profit group, ACE Family Foundation, “assists local families that are helping loved ones through life-threatening illnesses.
+We have a scholarship program and a gifting program aiming to shine a light by offering assistance and support.”

 The BABA experience affords a front row seat to sorting through excellence that underpins NYC brownfield redevelopment.
 The relationship with the Partnership has now evolved to where Whelan envisions big things for the organization as she eases into her board seat.
 Championing affordable housing is front and center on her agenda.